(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 All Creatures Great and Small: "Merry Gentlemen"

-This already charming British series is invested with a generous dollop of merrie Christmas spirit in this Yuletide offering that finds James, Seigfried, and Tristan attempting to save the life of a gypsy girl's pet donkey and Helen nursing an overfed Tricki-Woo, the pampered Pekingese.
+This already charming British series is invested with a generous dollop of Merrie Christmas spirit in this Yuletide offering that finds James, Seigfried, and Tristan attempting to save the life of a gypsy girl's pet donkey and Helen nursing a jaundiced Tricki-Woo, the pampered Pekingese, who's been massively overfed treats.
 But what's in that locked front room that Seigfried doesn't want Tristan to find?
 Seigfried's solution is...well, typically Seigfried.
+Full of nice little historical touches like a Christmas tree with authentic C6 flame bulbs, the vets gathering holly to trim the house, a stable scene, and more.

 The Little Match Girl

-Let me be clear about this: I hated, hated this movie the first time I saw it.
-I knew it was simply a star vehicle for then Cosby regular Keshia Knight-Pulliam and I simply couldn't believe that in 1920 a rich white family in a fancy Pennsylvania neighborhood would take in a scruffy black orphan.
+I confess: I hated, hated this movie the first time I saw it.
+I knew it was simply a star vehicle for then Cosby regular Keshia Knight-Pulliam and I simply couldn't believe that in 1920 a rich white family in a wealthy Pennsylvania neighborhood would take in a scruffy black orphan.
 Okay, she's an angel, but it's pushing it.
 I thawed gradually.
 I still don't believe that a rich white family blah-blah-blah and Pulliam can be overly precious at times, but I like the meticulously duplicated 1920s setting, William Daniels' bravura performance as Heywood Dutton, and Irish servants who are actually allowed to speak with an accent without going all "sure and begorrah" on us.
 And Molly the angel occasionally has a roguishness about her that belies her sweet exterior.
 Points to John Rhys Davies as the corrupt chief of police, who one expects to roll the tip of his moustache like a 1920's melodrama villain.

 Twas the Night Before Christmas